by-nir/aws-lambda-zig/README.md

 1. Build for **Linux** with `aarch64` (`neoverse_n1`+`neon`) or `x86_64` (+`avx2`) architecture.
 2. Name the executable `bootstrap`.
 3. Archive the executable into a **zip**.
-4. Upload the archive to Lambda (using _Amazon Linux 2023_ or another **OS-only runtime**).
-This shouls work through the console, CLI, SAM or anyCI solution.
+4. Upload the zip archive to Lambda (using _Amazon Linux 2023_ or another **OS-only runtime**).
+This shouls work through the console, CLI, SAM or any CI solution.

 ## Demos